bitbane/CANT/README.md

 To start developing on CANT, all you need is an arm-none-eabi toolcahin installed and in your path.

 ## Assembly

+For PCB design, the impedance of the USB traces is correct for FR4 board with a 0.2mm separation from the traces on the top copper plane and the ground plane on the second layer.
+The trace spacing is 5mil.
+If your PCB manufacturer has different buildpup the USB traces will need to be modified to maintain the proper impedence.

 |Ref | Qnty | Value | Description |
 |----|------|-------|-------------|
 |C1, C15, C26, C27  | 4 | 1uF | C_0805 |